NBISweden/workshop-reproducible-research/pages/git/git-3-committing-changes.md

 > a period, and uses imperative mood (Add!).
 It is possible to add
 > a descriptive body text as well, as hinted by the points above.
 This is
 > easiest done in a text editor.
 If you run `git commit` without the `-m`
-> flag, git will open the default terminal text editor (which can be
+> flag, Git will open the default terminal text editor (which can be
 > configured with the `core.editor` variable) where you can write a longer
 > commit message and body.
 If you want to read more about the motivation for
 > these points, please see [this website](https://chris.beams.io/posts/git-commit/).